FWI Wildfire Workflow - Hazard#

 The seasonal FWI represents the mean fire weather index value over the European fire season (June-September).
 This is calculated as the sum of the daily fire weather index over the European fire season divided by the total number of days within this date range.
 Seasonal FWI data comes in 5 years timeframes and in this example we selected two of them, 2046-2050 and 2051-2055.
 For the emission scenario we selected RCP2.6 out of the 4 available in total, with historical, RCP4.5 and RCP8.5 being the other options.
 We selected the multi-model ensemble mean as the source of the projection as this provides the highest robustness of results.
 Finally, for the severity of the projections the user can decide between ‘best’, ‘worst’ or ‘mean’ case scenarios, with the latter selected for this example.

 To download the data through the API below you will need to register an account on the Copernicus CDS.
 A complete guide on how to set up the API can be found here.
-Once your API is set-up, insert your own ‘KEY’ below and run the cell to download the data.
+Once your API is set-up, run the cell to download the data.

-In the cell below, specify the RCP scenario and the starting years you are interested in.
+In the cell below, specify the RCP scenario you are interested in.
+In this example, rcp26 is selected.

 Run the cell below to download the FWI data.